juri-sinitson/process-docs/photo.md

 <!-- TOC --><a name="achieved-by-7"></a>
 ### Achieved by
-1. Omitting the date from the final photo if it’s not safe to publish
+1. Omitting the shooting date from the final photo if it’s not safe to publish
 1. Omitting the location from the final photo if it’s not safe to publish
-1. Postponing the publication date if the visit occurs on predictable days, such as annual holidays, celebrations, or recurring visits to relatives
+1. Postponing the publication date if the visit occurs for example on the same days of the year, such as annual holidays, celebrations, or recurring visits to relatives
 1. Carefully considering whether to publish photos that include children